 Although the cryptocurrency market is dominated by men, women also play a significant role in it.
-We chose seven most-influential women of the blockchain industry!
+We have chosen seven most-influential women of the blockchain industry!
 See the list below (the order does not matter):

 Amber Baldet was called one of the most influential people in blockchain 2017 by CoinDesk.
-Until April 2018, she was executive director of JP Morgan’s Blockchain Center of Excellence.
+Until April 2018, she was Executive Director of JP Morgan’s Blockchain Center of Excellence.
 She led the team that developed Quorum.
-She is programming passionate, as she learned herself to code at the age of 11.
-After leaving JP Morgan, Amber Baldet decided to focus on her own project – GrowClovyr, which is a company created with aim to promote a decentralize application and build practical tools for “people who want to make a difference – in their industry, in their community, in the world“.
+She is a programming passionate, as she learned herself to code at the age of 11.
+After leaving JP Morgan, Amber Baldet decided to focus on her own project – GrowClovyr, which is a company created with the aim to promote decentralised applications and build practical tools for the “people who want to make a difference – in their industry, in their community, in the world“.

-Marie Wieck is general manager for IBM Blockchain.
+Marie Wieck is a General Manager at IBM Blockchain.
 She has been working for IBM for over 30 years!
-She focusees on driving open ecosystem growth around the Hyperledger Project.
+Her focus is principally on driving open ecosystem growth around the Hyperledger Project.

 Marie Wieck is 58 years old and comes from the USA.

-Jinglan’s BEN is a cross-campus initiative connecting blockchain centers with avid students.
-The community currently has 3,000 members and includes 300 schools in over 50 countries.
+Jinglan’s BEN is a cross-campus initiative connecting blockchain centres with avid students.
+The community currently has 3,000 members from 300 schools in over 50 countries.

 Elizabeth Stark is CEO and co-founder of Lightning Labs.
-She is a huge fan of open source decentralized protocols.
-She was teaching students at Stanford and possesses a law degree from Harvard university.
-She actively cooperates with the Bitcoin community, advises startups in areas ranging from cryptocurrency to decentralized technology and artificial intelligence, and also works with Coin Center.
+She is a huge fan of open-source decentralised protocols.
+She taught students at Stanford and possesses a law degree from Harvard University.
+She actively liaises with the Bitcoin community, advises startups in areas ranging from cryptocurrency to decentralised technology and artificial intelligence.
+Moreover, she also works with Coin Center.

-Galia Benartzi is a co-founder of a cryptocurrency conversion company Bancor, which cryptocurrency ICO gathered over $153 million.
+Galia Benartzi is a co-founder of a cryptocurrency conversion company Bancor.
+Its cryptocurrency ICO gathered over $153 million.
 Previously, she was active in two start-ups, one of them being Mytopia, which she sold to the gambling giant 888 for $48 million.

 Maria Prusakova is another woman on our list that we definitely couldn’t miss.
-Maria is CEO of Crypto PR Lab, with which we have set up cooperation during Luke Ozimski’s visit in the USA.
+Maria is the CEO of Crypto PR Lab, with which we have set up collaboration during Luke Ozimski’s visit to the USA.

-Maria Prusakova is one of the most influential women in the blockchain world and she is also a former Russian Olympic representant.
-She took part in Winter Olympic Games 2006 and was competing at the highest level in snowboard half-pipe.
+Maria Prusakova is one of the most influential women in the blockchain world and she is also a former Russian Olympian.
+She took part in Winter Olympic Games 2006 and competed at the highest level in snowboard half-pipe.